 Several doctors may be involved in managing your child’s care.
 The physician who is chiefly responsible for the care your child receives during his or her hospital stay is known as the “attending physician.”
 This senior physician works with other Children’s Hospital physicians as needed to ensure your child gets the appropriate treatments and therapies.

-Residents are physicians who have completed medical school and are training in a specialty, such as pediatrics or surgery.
+Residents are doctors who have completed medical school and are training in a specialty, such as pediatrics or surgery.
 Interns are residents in their first year of training.
 Because Children’s Hospital is a teaching facility, resident physicians play a valuable role in providing care to your child under the guidance of the attending physician.
+The residents work very closely with all of your child’s other doctors to provide the best care.

-Therapists specially trained in physical therapy, occupational therapy, respiratory therapy, and speech therapy may become part of your child’s care.
-Your child’s nurse, physician, or therapist will more fully explain the therapists’ role in your child’s care.
+Therapists specially trained in physical therapy, occupational therapy, respiratory therapy, and speech therapy may be part of your child’s care team.

-Trained Child Life Specialists provide psychosocial and emotional support for pediatric patients and their families.
+Child Life Specialists are trained to help children and their families cope with being in the hospital.
 This support is designed to foster a positive healthcare experience.
 Knowing what to expect can help children cope more effectively with their hospitalization and treatments.
-Therefore, Child Life Specialists provide age-appropriate information to children about surgical, diagnostic, and medical procedures and help children and families cope with the child’s illness.

 Hospital Safety Policies